-Diagnosed with type 1 diabetes at only three years of age, Hamish Beadle doesn’t remember life without the condition.
+Diagnosed with type 1 diabetes at only three years of age, Beadle doesn’t remember life without the condition.
 He grew up in an active family with one older brother.
 Both his father and brother raced bikes, so Beadle was motivated to follow in their footsteps.
 By age eight, he was already competing.
-As a junior in New Zealand, he earned rankings on both the national and international track level.
+As a junior in New Zealand, Beadle earned rankings on both the national and international track levels.
 Additionally, he and his teammates set the New Zealand national record in the U17 team pursuit and U19 team sprint.

 Beadle attended one of Team Novo Nordisk’s summer Talent ID camps and decided to switch disciplines from the track to the road.
 In 2018, he gained significant experience and earned some promising results, which he carried into 2019 with fifth on stage three of the GP Cycliste de Saguenay and ninth in the youth classification at the Joe Martin Stage Race.